 - Muscle stiffness

-Three years ago, my body went through something strange.
-I would wake up some mornings with a high fever, achy body, chills, and could barely move.
+Four years ago, my body went through something strange.
+I would wake up some mornings with a high fever, achy body, and chills, and I could barely move.
 It would last a few days, then completely disappear.
 I ended up seeing dozens of doctors only to be told that I had Lyme’s disease, an autoimmune disease, thyroid disease, nothing at all, or that it was all in my head.
 It was the most frustrating experience of my life.
 For one year, I struggled to find the answers.

-I finally decided to see a naturopath who practiced full functional medicine and I ended up using herbs and an elimination diet to get my gut health back on track.
+I finally decided to see a naturopath who practiced full functional medicine, and I ended up using herbs and an elimination diet to get my gut health back on track.

-We did an extensive and EXPENSIVE test to see whether or not my body displayed any antibodies for any of the five borrelia bacteria found in people with Lyme’s disease.
+We did an extensive and EXPENSIVE test to see whether or not my body displayed any antibodies for any of the five borrelia bacteria found in people with Lyme disease.
 I ended up testing positive.

-That being said, the protocol for healing was the same as if I had anything else — get my body to its optimum function so it’s healthy enough to fight off bacteria, viruses, imbalances, etc.
+That being said, the protocol for healing was the same as if I had anything else — get my body to its optimum function, so it’s healthy enough to fight off bacteria, viruses, imbalances, etc.

 Get the at-home food allergy test kit to avoid spending LOTS of money.

-I can now manage it by understanding what foods irritate my gut, and how to get back on track if I am feeling inflamed again, without spending a ton of money.
+I can now manage it by understanding what foods irritate my gut and how to get back on track if I am feeling inflamed again without spending a ton of money.

 That’s where this anti-inflammatory diet comes in.

-If you think of an anti-inflammatory diet that way — giving your body what it needs — then your mind can accept it, instead of rebelling against some diet fad.
+If you think of an anti-inflammatory diet that way — giving your body what it needs — then your mind can accept it instead of rebelling against some diet fad.

 I have conjured up some delicious and easy recipes for breakfast, lunch, dinner, and snacks from the best food bloggers around for you to make a meal plan.

-If there is an ingredient in the recipe you KNOW bothers you or you’re allergic to, then simply replace it with something else.
+If there is an ingredient in the recipe you KNOW bothers you, or you’re allergic to, then simply replace it with something else.

 An anti-inflammatory diet doesn’t mean you have to eat vegetables all day.
 In fact, some vegetables can be part of the problem.
+If you haven’t heard about the Lion Diet or the Carnivore Diet and oxalate dumping, research how it helps people with autoimmune issues.

 What might be anti-inflammatory for you is not for someone else

 Here’s the thing about an anti-inflammatory diet.
-Not everybody is the same, so what might be anti-inflammatory for you, may not be for someone else.
+Not everybody is the same, so what might be anti-inflammatory for you may not be for someone else.

 I would strongly suggest that you take a food allergy test either online or through a holistic doctor.
 When I did this, I was able to eliminate the foods that were causing inflammation in my body.
 For me, even some healthy foods like celery, avocado, beans, and chicken were causing inflammation.